pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 `ReaderGroup` objects are created from a `ReaderGroupManager` object.
 The `ReaderGroupManager` object, in turn, is created on a given Scope with a URI to one of the Pravega Controllers, very much like a `ClientFactory` is created.
 Note that, the `createReaderGroup()` is also in a try-with-resources statement to make sure that the `ReaderGroupManager` is properly cleaned up.
 The `ReaderGroupManager` allows a developer to create, delete and retrieve `ReaderGroup` objects using the name.

-To create a `ReaderGroup`, the developer needs a name for the Reader Group, a configuration with a set of one or more Streams to read from.
+To create a `ReaderGroup`, the developer needs a name for the Reader Group and a configuration with a set of one or more Streams to read from.
 The Reader Group's name (alphanumeric) might be meaningful to the application, like
 "WebClickStreamReaders".
 In cases where we require multiple Readers reading in parallel and each Reader in a separate process, it is helpful to have a human readable name for the Reader Group.
 In this example, we have one Reader, reading in isolation, so a UUID is a safe way to